 In addition to her work in the arts community, she has an extensive exhibition record of her own, with numerous solo and group exhibitions in Boston, Philadelphia, and around the North East.
 Haden has also exhibited internationally in Europe and now Japan.

-Dena was recently enrolled in a residency at the Arrowmont School of Arts and Crafts where she created work that will soon be exhibited in an upcoming solo exhibition at the Esther Klein Gallery in Philadelphia, Pennsylvania.
+Dena was recently enrolled in a residency at the Arrowmont School of Arts and Crafts where she created work that part of her current solo exhibition at the Esther Klein Gallery in Philadelphia, Pennsylvania.